okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 **Learning outcomes**

 * Learn how to implement flows based on OAuth 2.0 and OIDC using Okta.
-* Learn what flows and grant types are commonly used by different types of applications.
+* Learn which flows and grant types are commonly used by different types of applications.

 > **Note**: To learn about the Okta authentication deployment models built on top of OAuth 2.0 and OIDC, see [Okta deployment models](/docs/concepts/redirect-vs-embedded/).

-## OAuth 2.0 vs OpenID Connect
+## OAuth 2.0 vs. OpenID Connect

 OAuth 2.0 and OpenID Connect (OIDC) are complementary protocols, defining how users are authenticated by a server and then authorized to access resources:

 * [OAuth 2.0](/docs/reference/api/oidc/) controls and delgates authorization to access a protected resource, like your web app, native app, or API service.
 It provides API security through scoped access tokens.
 * [OIDC](/docs/reference/api/oidc/) extends OAuth 2.0 with user authentication and Single Sign-On (SSO) functionality.
-It also enables you to retrieve and store authentication information about your end users.
+It enables you to retrieve and store authentication information about your end users.
 It also defines several OAuth 2.0 scopes to enable applications to access user profile information.

 Okta recommends using one of its authentication deployment models for your application's authentication needs.
-They each abstract over the OAuth 2.0 and OIDC protocols, so you don't have to use them directly.
+Each model abstracts over the OAuth 2.0 and OIDC protocols, so you don't have to use them directly.
 To get started and to find sample apps, see [Sign users in](/docs/guides/sign-in-overview/).

 > **Tip**: Use the [Authentication API](/docs/reference/api/authn/) if you require a custom app setup and workflow with direct access to your Okta org and app integrations.
 This API underpins both the Okta [redirect model](/docs/guides/sign-into-web-app-redirect/), [Embedded Sign-In Widget](/docs/guides/embedded-siw/), and [Auth JS](/docs/guides/auth-js/) SDKs.